canh25xp/GraduationThesis/OUTLINES.md

 ### Bootstrap Framework

-Bootstrap was used as the front-end framework to ensure a responsive and user-friendly interface.
+Bootstrap was used as the frontend framework to ensure a responsive and user-friendly interface.
 Bootstrap is a lightweight CSS and JavaScript framework that helps developers to design an interface with accessibility in mind, building a responsive layout and conforming with Web Content Accessibility Guideline (WCAG) 2.1.

 Since GecWeb needs to be accessible across different devices, including mobile phones, Bootstrap's responsive grid system and pre-designed components provided a convenient solution.